-• A low-utilization payment adjustment (LUPA) is provided on a pervisit basis as set forth in \$\\$ 484.205(d)(1) and 484.230.
+• A low-utilization payment adjustment (LUPA) is provided on a per-visit basis as set forth in §§ 484.205(d)(1) and 484.230.

-- A partial payment adjustment as set forth in §§ 484.205(d)(2) and 484.235. - An outlier payment as set forth in §§ 484.205(d)(3) and 484.240.
+• A partial payment adjustment as set forth in §§ 484.205(d)(2) and 484.235.

+• An outlier payment as set forth in §§ 484.205(d)(3) and 484.240.

-(2) CY 2021 National, Standardized 30-Day Period Payment Amount
+(b) CY 2021 National, Standardized 30-Day period Payment Amount

-Section 1895(b)(3)(D)(i) of the Act. as added by section 51001(a)(2)(B) of the BBA of 2018, requires us to analyze data for CYs 2020 through 2026, after implementation of the 30-day unit of payment and new PDGM case-mix adjustment methodology, to annually determine the impact of the differences between assumed behavior changes and actual behavior changes on estimated aggregate expenditures.
-While we continue to monitor the impact of these changes on patient outcomes and Medicare expenditures, we believe it would be premature to release any information related to these issues based on the amount of data currently available and in light of the current public health emergency resulting from the COVID-19 pandemic outbreak.
-Therefore, for CY 2021, we are not proposing to make any additional changes to the national, standardized 30-day payment rate in this proposed rule other than the routine rate updates outlined below.
-In future rulemaking, we plan to determine whether any changes need to be made to the national, standardized 30-day payment rate based on the analysis of the actual versus assumed behavior change.
+Section 1895(b)(3)(D)(i) of the Act, as added by section 51001(a)(2)(B) of the BBA of 2018, requires us to analyze data for CYs 2020 through 2026, after implementation of the 30-day unit of payment and new PDGM case-mix adjustment methodology, to annually determine the impact of the differences between assumed behavior changes and actual behavior changes on estimated aggregate expenditures.
+In the CY 2021 HH PPS proposed rule, we stated that we would continue to monitor the impact of these changes on patient outcomes and Medicare expenditures, but that we believed it would be premature to release any information related to these issues based on the amount of data currently available and in light of the COVID-19 PHE.
+Therefore, for CY 2021, we did not propose to make any additional changes to the national, standardized 30-day period payment rate other than the routine rate updates outlined in the proposed rule.
+We stated that in future rulemaking, we plan to determine whether any changes need to be made to the national, standardized 30-day period payment rate based on the analysis of the actual versus assumed behavior change.